 - Keep everything clean – use Bissell products to do so

 - It can be furnished luxuriously by taking out rather than by adding

 - Use reflective surfaces as for instance in a mirrored cupboard treatment

 - Make the most of the dimensions – think height, length, and breadth

 Look for The Positives in The Small Bedroom Space

-Bedrooms, must be special places, so look for opportunities that will allow you to do a bit of boudoir dressing.
-This lovely natural fibre bed set is displayed to its best in a neutral setting, but with the addition of eye catching bold print cushions that tie in with the artwork on the walls a lovely touch of colour is added.
+Bedrooms must be special places, so look for opportunities that will allow you to do a bit of boudoir dressing.
+This lovely natural fiber bed set is displayed to its best in a neutral setting, but with the addition of eye-catching bold print cushions that tie in with the artwork on the walls a lovely touch of color is added.
 The use of plants adds to the naturalness of the space and the clever use of glass side lamps gives a deceptive feeling of space where the natural light can shine in.
 It is simple and Classic and will not date: